-There are many needs throughout the North Olympic Peninsula.
-Some communities are dealing with issues related to homelessness, suicide, drug use, and addiction.
-Youth may feel “stuck” in small communities, needing safe and beneficial options.
+There are many needs throughout the North Olympic Peninsula, including increasing issues related to homelessness, suicide, drug use and addiction.
+Youth may feel “stuck” in small communities and need safe and beneficial options.
 In 2010, there were 50,498 people (70.7%) stating they had no religion.
 Some churches struggle to meet the needs of their congregation and the surrounding community due to a lack of workers and resources.
 There is opportunity to minister to non-English speakers (mostly Hispanic).

 Along with InFaith co-worker Leeann Deutsch, June teaches English to adult speakers of other languages in Forks and Sequim, Washington.
-Group classes and in-home tutoring are offered in person, or via Zoom if student has internet connections.
-Students are from countries such as Mexico, Guatemala, El Salvador, Honduras, Panama, and Venezuela, each with his or her own story that may include very hard life experiences.
+She typically offers in-person and group classes and tutoring, or online classes when needed and the student has access to the internet.
+Students come from Mexico, Guatemala, El Salvador, Honduras, Panama, and Venezuela, each with his or her own story that may include extremely hard life experiences.
 Learning a new language is usually difficult and intimidating, especially when working full time to support a family.
 Students often feel isolated in a strange country and culture, wondering if their neighbors “see” them.
-In addition to following Jesus’ example of meeting real needs at a personal level, the free English classes and other practical help individual students request build relationship bridges, allowing the love of Jesus to be experienced and the gospel and biblical truths to be shared with people who are often religious but may lack a personal relationship with God through Jesus Christ—or may be save but untaught biblically or lacking discipleship opportunity.
-Inclusion of Bible verses, stories and songs with English instruction when appropriate (some students prefer to not have Bible content) has resulted in requests for Bibles, audio Scriptures, Bible study, and/or discipleship, and has been a great way to come alongside a small Spanish-speaking church in Forks.
+Offering free English classes (and subsequently other practical help requested by students) follows Jesus' example of meeting real needs at a personal level.
+It builds relationship bridges allowing the love of Jesus to be experienced and the gospel and Biblical truths to be shared with people who are often religious but may lack a personal relationship with God through Jesus Christ—or may be saved but untaught Biblically and/or lacking discipleship opportunity.
+Inclusion of Bible verses, stories, and songs with English instruction (when appropriate—some students prefer to not have Bible content) has resulted in requests for Bibles, audio Scriptures, Bible study, and/or discipleship, and proven a fantastic way to come alongside and encourage the local Spanish-speaking Body of Christ.

 Students’ educational backgrounds vary from no schooling to college degrees.
 Guatemalan students are typically from an oral culture, speak one (or more) of several tribal languages, and are often learning Spanish, English and literacy skills to survive and thrive in their new community.
 Reading even a simple Spanish Bible or understanding a Spanish-speaking pastor may be very challenging.
 These challenges can open doors to share CDs, Bible sticks or other audio / internet Bible, New Testament, or Bible teaching options in a student’s heart language (or closest dialect possible).